I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Reba Freeman's current husband, Carl, has given her all a suburban wife could hope for.
 A successful businessman, Carl revels in their lovely, custom-built home, expensive cars, and all the pleasures of a comfortable American life.

 Carl is sometimes frustrated by his wife's reluctance to share his pride in their hard-earned wealth.
-But Reba, who works in a non-profit agency that finds safe communities for refugees from other lands, is deeply aware of the challenges most people in world face simply to survive.
+But Reba, who works in a non-profit agency that finds safe communities for refugees from other lands, is deeply aware of the challenges most people in the world face simply to survive.
 Often she finds her husband and friends' materialism troubling, and worries that their daughter is growing up without an understanding of the responsibilities that come with privilege, including caring for those who, by accident of birth, have so much less.

 Reba often reflects on their days on the campus of a small, church-run Historically-Black College in Baltimore.
 Her thoughts inevitably turn to her first husband, a student from Liberia named Joseph Thomas.
 Ignoring the derision of her classmates, Reba fell deeply in love with the studious, gentle-spirited man whose mission was to return to his nation and share his education with others.
 Though Carl had expressed an interest in her even then, Reba's heart belonged to Joseph.
 Love brings Reba and Joseph together--but tragic circumstances tear them apart.

 Years later Reba decides to make a casual internet search for Joseph.
 Her life is turned inside out when she learns that Joseph is being held in Switzerland by the World Court for Crimes Against Humanity.
-Unable to believe that the man she once loved could be implicated in the mass murder of innocent civilians in the Liberian civil war, now---twenty years after she agreed to become his wife--Reba must decide if helping her first husband is worth the loss of everything she's build with Carl.
+Unable to believe that the man she once loved could be implicated in the mass murder of innocent civilians in the Liberian civil war, now---twenty years after she agreed to become his wife--Reba must decide if helping her first husband is worth the loss of everything she's built with Carl.

 Alternating between present-day action and flashbacks to the safe, nurturing world of their college days, Accident of Birth creates an intricate tapestry of suspense, drama, and powerful romance.
 Neff boldly exposes the rift between American comforts and the traumas of the world we choose to ignore, creating a novel that will move readers through its insistence on the endurance of love through circumstance, horror, and time.